Anne-Andresen/DICOM_processing/README.md

 <img width="430" alt="reg_rigid_After" src="https://user-images.githubusercontent.com/56411446/142409736-decaa41e-7a76-4fe8-830b-1f829c091bec.png">

-The final img becomes a gray scale img  without shadows which is registered to the fixes domain
+The final img becomes a gray scale img  without shadows which is registered to the fixes domain, and is saved on the same name as the original non registered img in DICOM format